An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

-To construct data-driven ECP monitoring system, the monitoring log includes atmospheric radiation data, meteorological conditions, and spectrometer operating conditions.
-The atmospheric radiation data is collected with the ionization chamber and spectrometer in \autoref{fig:real} .
-The ionization chamber measures $\gamma$-ray dose rate~\cite{Kowatari2019}, and its measurements are uploaded daily on our online monitoring board~\footnote{Real-time dose rate data has been released on \href{http://data.rmtc.org.cn:8080/gis/PubIndex.html}{our website}. }.
-The spectrometer\footnote{The spectrometer employs the SARA detector by ENVINET GmbH.} measures spectrum, an important indicator of radionuclide concentrations in the environment. \autoref{dataFig} (a) shows a 1024-channel spectrum where different channels show different patterns of variation, with the energy decaying in higher channels. \autoref{dataFig} (b) provides further details on the dynamics of the measured spectrum with four selected channels, which are non-stationary and noisy due to the influence of external factors.
-In order to calibrate such external impacts, meteorological conditions (\eg, precipitation) and spectrometer operating conditions (\eg, battery voltage) are supplemented in the monitoring logs.
+To construct a data-driven ECP monitoring system, we mainly consider historic $\gamma$-ray dose rate measured by ionization chamber in \autoref{fig:real}.
+Another important factor is the spectrum measured by spectrometers\footnote{The spectrometer employs the SARA detector by ENVINET GmbH.}, offering detailed insights into environmental radionuclide concentrations. \autoref{dataFig} (a) shows a 1024-channel spectrum with different channels exhibiting varying patterns and the energy decaying in higher channels. \autoref{dataFig} (b) provides further details on the dynamics of the measured spectrum with four selected channels, which are non-stationary due to the influence of external factors.
+To calibrate such external impacts, meteorological conditions (\eg, precipitation) and spectrometer operating conditions (\eg, battery voltage) are supplemented in the monitoring logs.